ayushxx7/ayush-mandowara-blog/content/Flask/01-Hello-World-Flask-App.md

 tags: ["flask"]
 ---

-<h2> PURPOSE </h2>
+## PURPOSE
-<h3> To start hosting your Python Apps on a Webserver, you would first need to deploy it locally.
+### To start hosting your Python Apps on a Webserver, you would first need to deploy it locally.
-The starting point of any such project, is to create a basic web server, and host your app on your machine's localhost (127.0.0.1).
+### The starting point of any such project, is to create a basic web server, and host your app on your machine's localhost (127.0.0.1).
-This article is intended to be a Hello World project for such a use case </h3>
+### This article is intended to be a Hello World project for such a use case

-<h4>The Author assumes that you have some basic understanding of working with Python 3.</h4>
+#### The Author assumes that you have some basic understanding of working with Python 3.

 ## Step 0: [Optional] Creating a virtual environment